kotte-computer-electronics/batoid/README.md

 I've wanted an Alice-like 40's board for quite a while, so when @theerland on the Swedish MK-Discord server said he wanted one too, inspiration struck.

 The name Batoid comes from the fact that it looks a bit like a member of the batoidea family of fish.
 [Here's one I met a couple of years ago](./kotte-with-batoid.png).

-It's pretty happy, and blinks it's eyes when you type - a feature that is completely useless, but cute as shit.
+The keyboard looks pretty happy, and blinks it's eyes when you type - a feature that is completely useless, but cute as shit.

 ## Sound test